Job Title: Social Care Worker

 12. Supporting individuals with dignity and respect.

-13. Meeting basic needs, including medication administration, household tasks, laundry management, meal preparation, and personal care.
+13. Assisting with basic needs, including medication administration, household tasks, meal preparation, and personal care.

-14. Completing and attending training relevant to the role.
+14. Completing training in line with the role.

 15. Developing personal plans using Microsoft Office, email, and SharePoint.